salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2022-08-08-trouble-coredata-migration.md

 The merging tool allows one to opt-out of the merge process.
 By not implementing the below steps, the merge tool defaults to an "opted-out" state.

-If an application developer is "opted-out" (default), tags and attributes will not be merged from v7.x to your current application.
+If an application developer is "opted-out" (default), tags and attributes will not be merged from the v7.x data set to your current application's data set.

 #### Option 1: Automatic Merging